SphericalCowww/ROS_init_practice/ros2_ws4_controller/README.md

     sudo apt update
     sudo apt upgrade
     sudo apt-get install raspi-config
-    sudo raspi-config 	                #Navigate to Interfacing Options > I2C, and enable it. reboot
+    sudo raspi-config 	                  # navigate to Interfacing Options > I2C, and enable it. reboot
     sudo apt-get install -y i2c-tools python3-smbus
-    i2cdetect -y 1                        #If I2C is enabled, it will show grid patterns sudo adduser $USER i2c
+    i2cdetect -y 1                        # if I2C is enabled, it will show grid patterns
+    sudo adduser $USER i2c
+    colcon build
+    source install/setup.bash

 Then the communication can be established in the following ways.